EGI-Federation/documentation/content/en/about/contributing/git.md

 ```

 Once done `git` output will show a URL that you can click to generate a Pull
 Request (PR).

-Accessing GitHub upstream or fork repositories may also propose you to submit a
+Accessing GitHub upstream of forked repositories may also
-PR.
+propose you to submit a PR.

 If needed GitHub CLI can also be used to prepare the PR: